hv4626/Linear_Predictive_Analysis_for_Phones/README.md

 # Linear_Predictive_Analysis_for_Phones

-Here's a corresponding README file for the Python code:

-# Linear Predictive Analysis

 ## Introduction

 The Linear Predictive Analysis code provided here focuses on audio and signal processing.
 It includes several functions for pre-emphasis, autocorrelation, Levinson-Durbin algorithm, pole-zero plotting, LPC spectrum analysis, inverse filtering, and fundamental frequency estimation.
 This code can be used to analyze audio signals, extract relevant features, and estimate parameters like fundamental frequency.